acidburn0zzz/oneTBB/.github/pull_request_template.md

 ### Description
-_Add a comprehensive description of proposed changes_
+_Add nothin now it is just a testing evaluations and there is nothing new proposed changes_

 Fixes # - _issue number(s) if exists_